 - Chicken Breasts in Lemon Sauce: An easy one skillet dinner with fresh lemon, garlic, and white wine flavors.

-- 5 Ingredient Honey Butter Pork Tenderloin: An easy pork tenderloin made in a cast iron skillet or Instant Pot.
+- 5 Ingredient Cast Iron Pork Tenderloin with Honey Butter Sauce: An easy pork tenderloin made in a cast iron skillet or Instant Pot.
 Rave reviews every time!

 👨🏼🍳 Tips & Tricks